alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 Looking back at these tactics, they seem desperate.
 In a way, they were.
 I found myself in a highly competitive environment—too young to reflect on what I was doing: chasing metrics.

 Using the tactics above, I reached 700 followers.
 All at the expense of mental health, which had gotten worse the further I got.
+By then, even picking up my camera gave me anxiety.
 So in March 2017, I stopped.
-By then, even picking up my camera gave me anxiety.
+My mental health quickly improved.

 I've been thinking a lot about whom to blame here.
 There appears to be no simple answers.
 At the core, Instagram is simply a photo-sharing platform.
 The situation could have been prevented from my side.
 Still, I know that many others use it in similar ways, whether they want to or not.